basham/swit-workshop-a11y/slides.md

 ## Workshop goals

-- Identify design responsibilities.
+- Define accessibility, design concerns.
 - Learn how a screen reader works.
 - Annotate wireframes.

 Notes:
 For the remainder of this workshop, we will focus on a few core things.
+We will get an overview of accessibility and the types of accessibility concerns designers should focus on.
 We will learn how a screen reader works and communicates.
-Then we will conduct a number of exercises to help you better understand the experience of those using screen readers.
-Then we will explore how we can enrich design deliverables like wireframes to better articulate accessibility expectations.
+We will explore how to enrich wireframes to better articulate accessibility expectations.
+Finally, we will conduct a number of exercises to bring it all together.